GFrequently Asked QuestionsE

-y What is the booking process for in-person sessions?
+y What is the booking process for sessions?

-Submit an enquiry via the contact page or box below - include the service you want, your availability for sessions/when the best times and days are for you, and how soon you wanted to start so that Sophie can offer you the most appropriate time slot to make arranging a session go smoother.
+Submit an enquiry via the contact page - include the service you want, your availability for sessions/when the best times and days are for you, and how soon you wanted to start so that Sophie can offer you the most appropriate time slot to make arranging a session go smoother and more quickly.

 Sophie will reply to your enquiry asap and provide you with answers to any specific question you may have asked and send you the therapeutic contract for you to read through before proceeding.

 If you are happy and understand the contract, inform Sophie of how you would prefer to pay for the session (via PayPal or BACS) & send your filled in contract back.
 Sophie will not be able to proceed unless this is sent back completed.
 To do so, select "Annotate" on the PDF and "type text" and "sign" appropriately, Save and email back.